 - The Guilty Gear series has the Psyche Burst from XX onward, a move any character can use while he is being hit or from blocking, which turns him invincible for a second while delivering a no-damage hit in an area around the user.
 Each use costs him a full Burst bar, but he can get some of it back if it hits an opponent.
 Perform it when not being comboed and it'll be gold and will fill up your Tension bar if it connects.

 - GG's Spiritual Successor, BlazBlue, has a similar property called Barrier/Break Burst.
-Barrier Burst is used in Calamity Trigger; its use has the penalty of the user temporarily taking 1.5x damage and disables Barrier Block for the rest of a round; while the latter is for Continuum Shift, which can only be performed twice in a single match, and it's second use can only become available if you lose a round (which can be lost if an Astral Heat is attempted).
+Barrier Burst is used in Calamity Trigger; its use has the penalty of the user temporarily taking 1.5x damage and being unable to use Barrier Block for the rest of a round.
+Break Burst is used in Continuum Shift, which can only be performed twice in a single match, and its second use can only become available if you lose a round (which can be lost if an Astral Heat is attempted).
 Also, unlike Guilty Gear, gold Bursts act as a makeshift Launcher Move instead of filling the user's meter.
 BlazBlue: Chrono Phantasma replaces the gold Burst with a character-specific Super Mode known as Overdrive.

 - The Mortal Kombat games, starting from Mortal Kombat Deception:

 - Tatsunoko vs. Capcom has the Megacrash, which costs two super meters and a percentage of health.